Trans detent shims Tremec T56 TR6060 Camaro Challenger GT500 Viper AntiVenom Mod

 Background info (function of component altered by these shims varies by transmission model):

 - T56 except CTS-V: This is the horizontal detent spring, which provides a load that must be overcome to shift fore/ aft into gear.
-It also defines a crisp horizontal neutral line for the shifter to follow laterally across the shift pattern without inteference from the guide plate, and filters the transmittance of synchronizer engagement to the shifter.
-It is a spring-loaded device engineered for use with the stock shifter of course.
-With the reduced leverage of an aftermarket shifter, the force (at knob) needed to overcome this detent increases, making it more difficult to shift fore/aft into gears.
+It also defines a crisp horizontal neutral line for the shifter to follow laterally across the shift pattern without interference from the guide plate, and filters the transmittance of synchronizer engagement to the shifter.
+It is a spring-loaded device engineered for use with the stock shifter; with the reduced leverage of an aftermarket shifter, the force (at knob) needed to overcome this detent increases, making it more difficult to shift fore/aft into gears.
 By shimming this detent outward slightly, the force can be reduced back to a reasonable level.
 Two stacked washers (~1/8") is the most one should install as this detent must still make contact to perform its function.

 - All TR6060 + CTS-V T56: This is the lateral bias spring, which causes the side-to-side spring force you feel in the shifter.
 On T56, this was in the shifter base, but got moved internally to accommodate cantilevered remote shifters.
 To accomplish this, the horizontal detent previously located on the central lug is moved to the front of the case and combined with the gear detents previously defined by the guide plate under the lug; this detent is very difficult to alter.
 However the lateral bias now defined on the central lug is the first place to look for improvement anyway.
 With the reduced leverage of an aftermarket shifter, the force (at knob) needed to squeeze this spring increases, making it more difficult to access the off-center gates.
 By shimming this detent outward slightly, the force can be reduced back to a reasonable level.
 Two stacked washers (~1/8") is the most one should install as this component must still make contact to perform its function.